SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/3.0-layering/README.md

 #### Create the same change as key user

-Start your deployed application on the Steampunk system and navigate to the object page by selecting an entry from the table.
+Start your deployed application on the trial system and navigate to the object page by selecting an entry from the table.
 On the object page, you can observe that the field (*Telephone (#DatapointHidden)*) has been renamed and the new name you provided above is visible.

 Start UI Adaptation by clicking on the user menu in the top-right, then selecting "Adapt UI" in the menu.